lauritzst/selfstudy_DAII/README.md

 # General information

 This project was submitted as a personal assignment for the "Data Analytics II: Causal Econometrics" course.
-The project was graded with 23/25 points, which corresponded to 30% of the final grade.
+The project was graded with **23/25 points**, which corresponded to 30% of the final grade.

 ## Course task